China Sanctions US Officials, Including Senators Marco Rubio, Ted Cruz Over Uighur Issue

-Chinese foreign ministry spokeswoman Hua Chunying announced the decision during a daily briefing, adding the “sanctions” against overall four officials would take effect starting on Monday.
+Chinese Foreign Ministry spokeswoman Hua Chunying announced the decision during a daily briefing, adding the "sanctions" against the four officials would take effect starting on Monday.

-The US Congress passed legislation in May calling for sanctions against Chinese officials for the alleged detention and torture of Uighur Muslims in Xianjing, a territory in China's northwestern part that is home to many ethnic minority groups, including the Turkic Uighur people.
+The US Congress passed legislation in May calling for sanctions against Chinese officials for the alleged detention and torture of Uighur Muslims in Xianjing, a territory in northwestern China that is home to many ethnic minority groups, including the Turkic Uighur people.

-In late June, US Secretary of State Mike Pompeo urged China to "cease its campaign of repression" against "Uighur and other minority women," hours after the Associated Press, citing an advanced copy of research conducted by China scholar Adrian Zenz, reported that the Chinese government has been carrying out practices of forced birth control in order to curb the Muslim population in Xinjiang, China.
+In late June, US Secretary of State Mike Pompeo urged China to "cease its campaign of repression" against "Uighur and other minority women", hours after the Associated Press, citing an advanced copy of research conducted by China scholar Adrian Zenz, reported that the Chinese government has been carrying out the practice of forced birth control in order to curb the Muslim population in Xinjiang, China.

 All comments